For the moment, it’s financial crisis time again in the land of tango, which means this is suddenly a great time to travel Argentina on the cheap.

 Well, ask an economist that and they’ll have plenty of answers.
 You can find them summarized in this Reuters article if you want to dig in and see some ugly charts.
 In short, the peso was overvalued, the dollar gained strength, inflation has been high, and there was a terrible drought this year that walloped the agriculture sector.

-The current president–unlike the last one—has wide respect among economists.
+The current president as I write this–unlike the last one—has wide respect among economists and foreign leaders.
 He has made some smart moves, like boosting tourism by getting rid of the reciprocal visa fee and getting rid of a dual currency exchange system that made people turn to the black market.
 He has also lifted import restrictions that were stifling international trade.

 One guy can only do so much though in the world capital of melancholy and the people of Argentina just seem more comfortable in crisis mode than prosperity mode.
 That’s their “return to the mean,” how they get back to a natural state.